 Eventually, the entire plant turns an attractive russet brown.

-Although I pick a few drying stalks of Autumn Joy to use in arrangements, we leave our sedum plants whole rather than cut them back.
+Although I pick a few drying stalks to use in arrangements, we leave our sedum plants whole rather than cut them back.

 Dried Autumn Joy provides visual interest throughout the winter, standing tall even in the snow.